cscart/docs/en/cscart_addons/addons/advanced_social_buttons/index.rst

 Overview
 --------

     Online shoppers are using social media more and more to share their favorite finds with their followers.
 That’s good news for your e-commerce site!
-Make it easy for online shoppers to share your products with their family and friends by installing **Advanced Social Buttons** in your CS-Cart store.
+Make it easy for online shoppers to share your products with their family and friends by installing **Social Buttons PRO** in your CS-Cart store.

     The add-on lets you add social buttons to the product details page:

     .. fancybox:: img/Advanced_social_buttons_029.png
-        :alt: CS-Cart Advanced Social Buttons add-on
+        :alt: CS-Cart Social Buttons PRO add-on

     You can also set the number of social networks to display per page.
 The rest will be available in a drop-down list.

     .. fancybox:: img/Advanced_social_buttons_030.png
-        :alt: CS-Cart Advanced Social Buttons add-on
+        :alt: CS-Cart Social Buttons PRO add-on

     As a thank you gesture you can give your customers bonuses for sharing products in social networks.